 Our construction above suggests that the PMF models the number of emails received per work day assuming that

-- the receipt of one email does not affect the receipt of future emails and
+- the receipt (or non-receipt) of one email does not affect future emails and

 - the expected number of emails received is specified by the parameter .